Search Menu

 Children’s Benadryl pills or tablets can be used safely if you ask your veterinarian for the appropriate dosage.
 Your vet can even prescribe diphenhydramine flavored chews if your dog refuses to take pills or liquids.

-Is Benadryl Safe For Your Dog?
+Is Benadryl Safe for Your Dog?

 Benadryl is a relatively safe and effective medication for dogs when used according to the instructions of a veterinarian.
 As with any new medication, always observe your dog closely after administration to make sure there aren’t any adverse reactions.
 If you have any further questions about diphenhydramine or Benadryl for dogs, contact your veterinarian for more information.
 And remember to keep all medicines—human and canine—out of reach of your curious dog.